-A third meeting has been scheduled for April 10, 2019 to present the draft Report and receive comments on the draft Report and its recommendations.
-The results of that meeting will be incorporated into the final Report.
+A third meeting was held on May 15, 2019 to present the draft Report and receive comments on the draft Report and its recommendations.
+The results of that meeting have been incorporated into the final Report.

 Stakeholder meetings were held in conjunction with the public meetings.
 MPO and Consultant staff also met and/or communicated with landowners who requested additional input opportunities.
 Detailed information about the public engagement process can be found in Appendix C of the full report.